 Name of pupil

 Date

 Attendance %

 In attendance at meeting

 (a) The school has agreed to:

-(b) The parent has agreed to:

-(c) The pupil has agreed to:

-Are there any social/medical/academic concernation affecting their attendance? ns you wish to raise re child's education that is

-What are the actions the school has already implemented to support your child's attendance

-Failure to meet the target setting this action plan will result in your child becoming a Stage 3 attendance concern and may be referred to the Education Social Welfare Service who may issue a fixed Penalty Notice of £60 if paid within 21 days £120 within 28 days.

-Target: Full attendance better the dates of and

-Review Date:(the year team to contact parents/carers via phone call/letter to review action plan targets).

-Agreed by: Pupil: Parent:

-School: (Please sign above as appropriate)

-Appendix 7 - Stage 3 Action Plan

-Please note that parents who refuse to cooperate with the School Attendance Policy may be referred to the Education Social Welfare Service who may issue a Fixed Penalty Notice of £60 if paid within 21 days or £120 if paid within 28 days.

-Name of pupil

-Date

-Attendance %
+(b) The parent has agreed to: (c) The pupil has agreed to: Are there any social/medical/academic concernations their attendance? ns you wish to raise re child's education that is What are the actions the school has already im plemented to support your child's attendance Failure to meet the target setting this action p 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid the Education Social Welfare Service who 3 attendance concern and may be referred to the Education Social Welfare Service who 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid the Education Social Welfare Service who within 21 days £120 within 28 days. and 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid Target: Full attendance better the dates of Review Date: the Education Social Welfare Service who within 21 days £120 within 28 days. and 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid Target: Full attendance better the dates of Review Date: (the year team to contact parents/carers via phone call/letter to the Education Social Welfare Service who within 21 days £120 within 28 days. and o review action plan targets).
+3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid Target: Full attendance better the dates of Review Date: (the year team to contact parents/carers via phone call/letter the dates by: Pupil: School: and oreview action plan targets).
+Parent: ooperate with the School Attendance Social Welfare Service who within 28 days. and and And And And And And And 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid Target: Full attendance better the dates of Review Date: and oreview action plan targets).
+Parent: ooperate with the School Attendance Social Welfare Service who within 28 days. and and And And And And And And 3 attendance concern and may be referred to may issue a fixed Penalty Notice of £60 if paid Target: Full attendance better the dates of Review Date: and oreview action plan targets).
+Parent: ooperate with the School Attendance Social Welfare Service who within 28 days. and and And And And And And And

 In attendance at meeting

 (c) The school has agreed to:

 (d) The parent has agreed to:

 (c) The pupil has agreed to:

-Are there any social/medical/academic concerns you wish to raise re child's education that is affecting their attendance?
+Are there any social/medical/academic concert affecting their attendance? ns you wish to raise re child's education that is

 What are the actions the school has already im plemented to support your child's attendance

 Target: Full attendance better the dates of and

-Review Date:(the year team to contact parents/carers via phone call/letter to review action plan targets).
+Review Date:(the year team to contact parents/carers via phone call/letter t o review action plan targets).

 Agreed by: Pupil: Parent:

 School: (Please sign above as appropriate)